List of countries bordering on two or more oceans: Discontiguous countries

 This section lists countries whose overall count of oceans is increased by considering discontiguous areas.

-Only the largest contiguous area is listed under a given ocean, and then only if it contributes to the total number of oceans, so Great Britain and Metropolitan France are listed but not The Bahamas or French Guiana, and Alaska and the Lower 48 are listed separately, but not Hawaii.
+Only the largest contiguous area is listed under a given ocean, and then only if it contributes to the total number of oceans, so Great Britain and Metropolitan France are listed but not Bermuda or French Guiana, and Alaska and the Lower 48 are listed separately, but not Hawaii.